 Requirements: Doctorate in Clinical Psychology from an APA-accredited program; strong interest and training or experience with prevention, intervention or implementation of evidence-based programs for reducing the burden of stress and anxiety in youth and families; bilingual (English/Spanish) is a plus, although not required.

-The UCLA Department of Psychiatry philosophy is committed to recruiting and retaining individuals traditionally under-represented in the health sciences to reflect the diversity of the population we serve in the Los Angeles area.
+The UCLA Department of Psychiatry philosophy is committed to recruiting and retaining individuals traditionally under-represented in the health sciences to reflect the diversity of the population we serve.
 We recognize that successfully recruiting individuals to join our enterprise is not the end of the story, and we strive to provide an environment in which all individuals in our workforce and trainee programs experience a professional, supportive, collaborative, and open environment and have the opportunity to thrive.

 – The position is open immediately and applications will be accepted until the position is filled.